 This island boasts of white sand beaches conducive for overnight camping, day picnic and swimming; turquoise water and rich marine life that is great for diving and snorkeling.

-Close to Capones Island is the Camara Island, which is virtually two islands connected by a sandbar.
+Just a stone throw away from Capones Island is the Camara Island, which is virtually two islands connected by a sandbar.

-How to Get There:
+How to Get to Capones Island

 - Trek to Capones Lighthouse: If you are coming from the east side of Capones Island, you have to trek for an hour or less, to a rocky shore, passing to an unfinished building and statue of Mama Mary.
 I suggest you have someone with you who knows the place since the trail up has no signage, (only stone guides) and you may get lost.
 But if you are coming from the other side of the island (near the stairs), the lighthouse is already visible so it is easier to reach the place passing through a field, this side of the island however has rocky shore and some huge waves making it impossible for bancas to dock.